 Disclaimer, I happened to be married to my web host haha.
 But to be perfectly honest that puts even more pressure on my host to be the host with the most!
 Smartweb is based out of South Africa, and is affordable and reliable, and I’m obviously a big fan.

-Studio Ninja, my studio management programme – aka: ‘my brain.’
+Dubsado, my studio management programme – aka: ‘my brain.’
 I literally don’t know how I functioned before investing in this CRM.
 It keeps my entire life in order (well almost).
-It has a calendar for all my shoots, workflow, and the ability for you to send contracts so your clients can sign them online.
-It basically keeps everything in one place.
-You can also use the code ANPT1RH9728G91 to get AUD $5 off your monthly subscription.
+It has a calendar for all my shoots, workflow, and the ability for you to send your contracts so your clients can sign them online.
+It is incredibly customisable and has the most beautiful proposal options so my clients get the absolute best expeirence when booking in with me.
+If you’re considering joining Dubsado I highly recommend it, here is 20% off your first year or month with them.

 As I say often, I am a photographer, not a designer.
 Sometimes those two things feel like like they go hand-in-hand.
 But for some of us (read: me) they don’t.
 That’s where Canva comes in.
 Bless the creators of Canva.
 My life is a billion times easier now with this programme.
 So simple to use and just plain wonderful.
 You never have to be overwhelmed by Indesign again.
 I often get my templates off of Creative Market when I can’t find something to my liking on Canva.